AdrianaRs13/AutomationExercise/README.md

 ## Running Tests For Reading Txt File Exercise

-First, you have to be placed in the exercise directory.
+First, you have to be placed in the "Pokemon-Exercise" directory.
 Then you to run one of the following code lines.
 To run the three different cases, you have to write 'npm run' + the corresponding exercise.

 For reading the file